 Final Victory

-• Siege of Yorktown (1781): Combined American and French forces surrounded Cornwallis.
-French navy blocked escape.
-Cornwallis surrendered, effectively ending the war.
+The siege of Yorktown in 1781 was a decisive moment in the war.
+American and French forces jointly surrounded General Cornwallis.
+The French navy blocked all his routes of escape.
+In the end, Cornwallis surrendered, effectively bringing the war to a close.

 American Leaders

-• Thomas Jefferson: Recognized as the main author of the Declaration of Independence.
+- Thomas Jefferson: Became famous as the principal author of the Declaration of Independence.
+His ideas provided the foundational basis for American concepts of freedom.

 British Leaders